-The RHG7528/628 Series supports up to 24 Gigabit ports - in any 8 or 4-port multiple configuration.
-Specially designed for bringing power over Ethernet to virtually anywhere, a maximum PoE output of 720W over the 24 ports can be achieved (PoE/PoE+ configuration - 802.3af/at).
-Available in 4 power input variants, it is UL 60950-1:2006 certified and designed to handle the harshest environments.
-Its fanless design and EMC Level 3 protection guarantee operations between -40°C and +75°C. With it 24 PoE ports running full power, it is suitable for use in almost any application.
+RHG7528/7628 supports up to 24 Gigabit ports in any 8 or 4-port multiple configuration.

+Specifically designed for bringing power through Ethernet cable virtually anywhere, a maximum output Power over Ethernet of 720W over the 24 ports is allowed (PoE/PoE+ configuration - 802.3af/at).
+Available in 4 power input variants, it is EN 60950 -1:2006 certified and designed to handle the harshest environments.
+Its fanless design and EMC Level 3 protection guarantee operations within -40 and +75°C.